cosmos72/schemesh/README.md

 * `bg job-id` resume a job in background
 * `fg job-id` resume a job in foreground

-The most common mechanisms to start/stop/manage jobs from Lisp syntax are:
+The analogous job control mechanisms from Scheme syntax are:
 * CTRL+C      as above
 * CTRL+Z      as above
 * `(sh-start job-object)` start a job in background, return immediately